Standard Model Theory for the FCC-ee Tera-Z stage: The MBnumerics project

-We have corrected the result of the integral along the shifted contour by calculating three residues,, corresponding to the three poles enclosed by the contour $C_{3}$.
-Upon integrating them over $z_{2}$, their sum is $0.402132517117807+ 0.745638853661318 i$.
-In general, shifting the contour of an $n$-fold Mellin-Barnes integral will yield residue terms, which will be $(n-1)$-fold Mellin-Barnes integrals and hence simpler to evaluate.
+We must supplement the result of the integral along the shifted contour by calculating four residues, {corresponding} to the poles enclosed by the contour $C_{3}$.
+On integrating them over $z_{1}$, their sum is $-3.7136086623783 \allowbreak - 0.2100519619004\,\mathrm{i}$. } In general, shifting the contour of an $n$-fold Mellin--Barnes integral will yield residue terms, which will be $(n-1)$-fold Mellin--Barnes integrals and hence {\em }simpler and more accurate} to evaluate.

-Authors' note: \\ The present report on the MBnumerics project has been presented in similar forms at the Conferences LL2018 and Loopfest2018, and at the FCC-ee-Z Theory Miniworkshop at CERN, January 2018.
-The present contribution is shortend compared to the contribution to the proceedings of LL2018.